-2.2 Indirect finance to the micro and small (manufacturing as well as service) enterprises sector will include credit to:

-- 2.2.1 Persons involved in assisting the decentralised sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - 2.2.2 Advances to cooperatives of producers in the decentralised sector viz. artisans village and cottage industries. - 2.2.3 Loans granted by banks to NBFCs for on-lending to micro and small enterprises (manufacturing as well as service).
+- 2.2 Indirect finance to the micro and small (manufacturing as well as service) enterprises sector will include credit to: - 2.2.1 Persons involved in assisting the decentralised sector in the supply of inputs to and marketing of outputs of artisans, village and cottage industries. - 2.2.2 Advances to cooperatives of producers in the decentralised sector viz. artisans village and cottage industries. - 2.2.3 Loans granted by banks to Micro Finance Institutions on, or after, April 1, 2011 for on-lending to micro and small enterprises (manufacturing as well as services) are eligible for priority sector status subject to the compliance of guidelines specified in para 3.2.